-Customer Loyalty and the Persistence of Revenues and Earnings
+Customer Shopping Behavior and the Persistence of Revenues and Earnings

-Keywords: customer loyalty, revenues, earnings persistence, big data
+Keywords: customers, revenues, earnings persistence, market efficiency, big data

 Suggested Citation: Suggested Citation